heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 After this block/callback is called, the system automatically flushes & routes messages as described above.

-Bloom, a research language developed at UC Berkeley, has a similar programming model to the one described above.
+Bloom {% cite Bloom --file langs-consistency %}, a research language developed at UC Berkeley, has a similar programming model to the one described above.
 Execution is broken up into a series of "timesteps".
 In the above example, one "timestemp" would be the execution of one `on_five_second_interval` function.
 Bloom, like the theoretical system above, automatically flushes and populates the buffers before and after each timestep.
 In the above example, 5 seconds was an arbitrary amount of time.
 In Bloom, timesteps (rounds of evaluation) are logical tools - they may happen every second, 10 seconds, etc. Logically, it shouldn't affect how your program executes.
 In reality, Bud's timesteps correspond to evaluation iterations.
 Your code is evaluated, executed, and the process repeats.

 So what does a Bloom program look like?
 Bloom's prototypal implementation is called Bud and is implemented in Ruby.
 There are two main parts to a Bloom program:
 1. User defined buffers: rather than the four buffers I gave you above, Bloom users can define their own buffers.
 There are different types of buffers depending on the behavior you desire: